PRIME-RE/prime-re.github.io/New_Resource_Template.md

 #### Restrictions
 Are there any limitations for how the analysis method can be used (e.g., citation or acknowledgement required, etc)?

+#### Category
+What is the most suitable category to list your resource under?